chiahjia/rainbow-umbrella/README.md

 ### nmf.py, occlusion.py:
 if running demo, add files to cwd and update filenames in main if running on db, update config.py with source and destination folders (with absolute path)

+### gabor.py
+variable PATH: change the relative path to point to the folder containing the folder variable output_folder_path: change the relative path to point to the desired destination location for the output for gabor filter